Regardless of the product tier a customer has purchased, there are three supported deployment methods, which we build images for:

 - Kubernetes - The second of two recommended production deployment options.
 This can run on multiple machines, using Kubernetes to orchestrate.
 This is our high-availability option (because you can have multiple machines in a single deployment), and is available at

 Self-hosted deployments will use one of these three options, unless customers use the

 deploy-sourcegraph-docker repo to build their own multi-container image (very rare, generally discouraged).
 All are options no matter what product you’re paying for.

 The majority of our customers use a self-hosted instance—Sourcegraph is deployed to servers they control, using one of the three options listed in the previous section.
 However, for Enterprise customers, we do also offer the option for a managed instance.

 Managed instances are all currently docker-compose deployments, and as such are not technically high-availability.
 They can scale to the largest machine GCP offers, so they can be used by all but the very largest enterprises.
-More info from Delivery.
+More information here.

 Managed instances are only available to Enterprise customers.